vicheanath/cpplearn/codeforces/README.md

 # Study Repository

-This repository contains study materials and resources for C++ Programing that I've collected during my studies.
+This repository contains study materials and resources for [insert the name of the subject you're studying] that I've collected during my studies.
 Feel free to use them if they are helpful to you.

 ## Table of Contents